 A version of this article appears in the August 11/18 double issue of Aviation Week & Space Technology.
 The Japanese defense ministry has brought forward a proposal to construct at least one large amphibious assault ship that will enlarge the country’s naval aviation capability.
 The program may also enhance sales prospects for the Bell Boeing V-22 Osprey.
 Entry into service for the ship is now targeted for the fiscal year from March 2019; previous plans implied it would be ...

-"Japanese Advance Plans For Another Air-Capable Assault Ship" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Japanese Advance Plans For Another Air-Capable Assault Ship" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.